 The vitamin C present in the custard apple helps in flushing out the free radicals and toxins from the body.
 It also creates a health shield to bar the entrance of harmful microbes and diseases into the body.

-Apart from the extensive use in conventional Indian sweets, custard apple is also rewarded for their admirable nutritional values.
+Apart from their extensive use in conventional Indian sweets, custard apples are also rewarded for their admirable nutritional value.
 A perfect blend of calories, sugar, vitamins, minerals, and antioxidants, they are a wellspring of good health.
 Incorporation of the custard apple into your regular diet will ensure that you reap the benefits of this marvellous fruit towards many health benefits.